 5. Invest in Curating and Promoting Local Franchise Reviews

 Reviews are everything, especially for local SEO.
 In order to show up for all your top keywords, you need to have plenty of four and five-star reviews.
 It’s not enough to get a few and call it good, either—85% of consumers don’t trust reviews more than three months old, and 40% only look at reviews from the last two weeks.

 Make sure you’re continually asking customers for new reviews.
 Read this post for guidelines on how to get more Google reviews for your franchise.

 Franchise SEO: Trust the Experts

 Like I said at the beginning of this guide, local SEO for franchises can feel a lot like herding cats.
 That’s why I highly recommend you find a marketing agency that specializes in SEO for franchises.

-Over two years, organic visits to the website increased 4,900 percent.
+Over two years, organic visits to the website increased by 4,900%.
 You can read the entire franchise marketing case study to see our approach.
 Need help?
 Contact us here, and I look forward to helping your franchise grow!

 About The Author: Blue Corona's Editorial Staff is determined to help you increase your leads and sales, optimize your marketing costs, and differentiate your brand by passing on our tribal knowledge.
 The team vigilantly stays on top of the latest in digital marketing, bringing you the top insights with expert commentary.
 Want to see something on our blog you haven't seen yet?
 Shoot us an email and our marketing team will get to work.

 The information on this website is for informational purposes only; it is deemed accurate but not guaranteed.
 It does not constitute professional advice.
 All information is subject to change at any time without notice.
 Contact us for complete details.